-Helping students from low-income backgrounds start their careers in life sciences with paid internships beginning Summer 2019.
+Helping underserved students start their careers in life sciences with paid summer internships.

 Breaking Down Barriers

 The life sciences industry in Massachusetts is poised to create opportunities for underserved and minority populations in Massachusetts, helping to bridge the opportunity gap for many promising students.
-While many companies offer valuable internship opportunities, it can be difficult for students from these populations to gain access to these internships, which are often a path to full-time employment.
+While many companies offer valuable internship opportunities, it can be difficult for students from these populations to gain access to internships, which are often a path to full-time employment.

 Enter Project Onramp

-The four leading life science organizations—MassBio, MassBioEd, Massachusetts Life Sciences Center, and Life Science Cares—are joining forces to connect passionate, high-achieving four-year college students with paid internships of up to 12 weeks starting summer 2019.
-Across the state, leading companies will collectively be reserving a minimum of 50 internship slots for our new Life Sciences Scholars Program.
+The four leading life science organizations—MassBio, MassBioEd, Massachusetts Life Sciences Center, and Life Science Cares—have joined forces to connect passionate, high-achieving four-year college students with paid internships of up to 12 weeks.
+Across the state, leading companies will collectively be reserving a minimum of 75 internship slots for our Life Science Scholars Program in summer 2021.

 Ready to make a difference?

 Join Project Onramp.
 We’ll work with you as you create or commit internship slots specifically for our carefully curated pool of talented students.
-In addition to science and lab positions, we are looking for internships on the business side of your organization, including such disciplines as business administration, human resources, marketing and communications.
+In addition to science and lab positions, we are looking for internships on the business side of your organization, in departments like business administration, human resources, marketing and communications.
 Click below, give us some information and we’ll reach out to discuss next steps.

 A Winning Partnership

-Project Onramp is partnering with Bottom Line, a nationally acclaimed nonprofit that helps first-generation-to-college students from low-income backgrounds get into college and successfully graduate.
-Bottom Line will provide our Life Science Scholars with one-on-one support every step of the way as they prepare and participate in what could be a life-changing experience.
+A primary Project Onramp partner is Bottom Line, a nationally acclaimed nonprofit that helps students from low-income backgrounds get into college and successfully graduate.
+Bottom Line provides our Life Science Scholars with one-on-one support every step of the way as they participate in what could be a life-changing summer experience.

 Funding to Help Companies Participate and Students Succeed

-For our member companies providing internships through Project Onramp, the Massachusetts Life Science Center may be able to subsidize qualifying internships by as much as $8,160 per intern.
+For smaller companies providing internships through Project Onramp, the Massachusetts Life Science Center will subsidize qualifying internships by as much as $8,160 per intern.